 |24||a few seconds|

 When the queen is brooding in cold weather, probably early on in the nest life, she needs to warm up the bald patch on the underside of her abdomen (brood patch) to keep her eggs warm, so she needs to transfer heat from her thorax to her abdomen.
 Later the workers will also help to regulate the nest temperature keeping it at around 30oC.
-Now all bees, ants and wasps have a very narrow waist (petiole), this isn't very easy to see in bumblebees as their hair makes them look so round and fat, but believe me they have a waist about as thin as a wasp's as you can see in the drawing above right.
+Now all bees, ants and wasps have a very narrow waist (petiole), this isn't very easy to see in bumblebees as their hair makes them look so round and fat, but believe me they have a waist about as thin as a wasp's as you can see in the drawing below.
 The heat is transported to the abdomen by the heart pumping warm blood from the thorax through this narrow petiole (waist).

 This is also the method used to get rid of excess heat from the thorax on hot days to stop the bumblebee overheating.
-The heat is dissipated to the outside by inflating and deflating the large air sacs (see drawing above) in the abdomen.
+The heat is dissipated to the outside by inflating and deflating the large air sacs (see drawing below) in the abdomen.
 The air escapes through tiny holes, called spiracles, that are found down the side of most insects, usually one pair to each segment.

 So temperature regulation in a bumblebee body works in a similar way to our bodies when we are cold, i.e. we both shiver to get warm.
 So it is really not correct to call a bumblebee a cold-blooded animal.

 Bumblebees gather nectar into their honeystomachs to transport it back to the nest.
 The honeystomach (see above) is located in the abdomen, and it is just a cuticle-lined bag with a long neck located at the mouthparts.
 It holds 0.06 - 0.20 ml, depending on the size of bumblebee, and when full can take up as much as 95% of the abdominal space and hold 90% of the body weight.